-Last updated: Friday, March 10, 2017 Today we’re going to cover the top 5 heated toilet seat bidet models that are on the market in 2017.
+Last Updated on April 13, 2021 Today we’re going to cover the top 5 heated bidet toilet seat models that are on the market in 2020.

 As the colder months hit, our bathrooms often feel that chill too.
-If you’ve been a victim of a cold toilet seat, this one goes out to you.
+Some may opt for a space heater for bathroom use instead but if you’ve been a victim of a cold toilet seat, this one goes out to you.
 Or perhaps you just want that warm and toasty feeling as you sit down to do your business?

 Here is a quick look at our choice for the top 5 bidet seats.
 This snapshot look provides a quick highlight, below are in-depth looks into each one.

-While I’m sure many expect us to choose the Washlet S350e, our pick of the best heated toilet seat bidet models for 2017 is the Brondell S1000.
+While I’m sure many expect us to choose the Washlet S350e, our pick of the best heated toilet seat bidets is the Brondell S1000.
 That DOES NOT discount the other models on our list, we loved them all in their own special way.
 But to us, if we had to choose, here it is: